 - Developing a climate-smart investment strategy for Nepal and India

 - Sub-national level mapping of climate-smart interventions to assess drivers in their adoption in India

 - Investment strategy for the agriculture sector to achieve climate-smart development pathway for the selected countries to rethink their agricultural policies and institutions mechanisms.

 - Organizing various capacity building workshops and bilateral engagement meetings to sensitize and communicate scientific evidences for rational policy decision by policy-makers in respective countries.

 Gender and youth

 The proposed application of the IFPRI-IMPACT model for South Asia region will take into account demographic structure as an exogenous driver to develop scenarios for food demand system in South Asia.
 To accomplish this objective, country-specific household level unit data from secondary sources will be analysed to assess demographic drivers on level and pattern of food demand in South Asia.
 On the other hand, this study will analyse whether nationally appropriate climate-smart interventions are gender-responsive; and what the barriers are prevailing to scale up gender-responsive climate-smart interventions in south Asia.

 The project is led by International Food Policy Research Institute (IFPRI).

 - Ministry of Agriculture and Forests, Bhutan

-For further information, please contact the project leader, Barun Deb Pal (IFPRI) at email@example.com.
+For more information, please contact the project leader, Barun Deb Pal, IFPRI (firstname.lastname@example.org).